EC-BingChilling/Summer2023/chapter6.md

 | 1 - q | 2(1 - q) - 1 |

 Therefore, we can conclude that the payoffs for Player 1 would still be random because of Player 2 choosing a probability.
 The payoffs depend on the probabilities assigned to each pure strategy.

+_expected payoff_ - each player wants to make choices that gives them the highest average payoff
+- average outcome they expect to get over multiple rounds of the game after choosing probabilities for each option.
+- make decisions to maximize their chances of getting the best result

+**Mixed Strategies Version of Matching Pennies game**
+Strategies:
+- probabilities of picking H
+Payoffs:
+- expectations of the payoffs from four outcomes (H,H),(H,T),(T,H),(T,T)
 ### Equilibrium With Mixed Strategies

 - Games with probablilities that are not equal to eachother can not reach an equilibrium.